The mission of teacher preparation at Chowan University is to prepare committed professionals to provide quality instruction for all learners.

 All elementary education majors must successfully complete the University and School of Education requirements and pass the Foundations of Reading Test and the General Education Test as required for North Carolina Teaching Licensure.
 All other content area education majors must take and pass Praxis II for their content area as required for North Carolina Teaching Licensure.

-Chowan University’s Teacher Education Programs are fully accredited by both the NC DPI and NCATE.
+Chowan University’s Teacher Education Programs is fully authorized by the NC DPI.

 David Ballew, PhD